YatharthSingh-VIT/Projects-/README.md

-# 🍲Food Menu Management System

-A simple, Command-Line-Based python script for managing a food menu and handling customer orders.
-This system allows for displaying menu items, placing orders, calculating bills and performing basic administrative tasks like adding, removing and updating food items

-## ✨ Features
+**🍛Food Menu System**

+ Customers' orders in this fast food restaurant service system can also be handled by Python-based programs that run a few basic food menu items.
+It offers the ability to print menu items, place orders, compute the amount owed, and perform a few administrative tasks like adding or removing items from the menu.

+ **✨Special points**

-**Menu Display:** View all available food items, their prices, and their categories.
+ **Menu display: +  View all of the food items that are available, along with their corresponding costs and categories.

-**Order Management:** Place new orders and veiw all current, pending orders.
+ **Order management: + Place new orders and review all existing ones.

-**Billing:** Calculate the total bill for all placed orders.
+ **Billing:+ Determine the total amount owed for each order placed so far.

-**Menu Adminstrative(Admin):**
-   * Add new food items to the menu.
-   * Remove existing food items.
-   * Update the price of any menu item.
+**Menu Administrative (Admin)** -- Requirements  Include new meals on the menu.  --* Remove any dish you choose.  --* Modify a food item's price.
-**Search Functionality:** Search For menu items based on their category.
+ **Search Functionality:** Look for menu items by category.
-**Statistics:** Veiw quick statistics on the total number of menu items, orders placed, and average order value.
+ **Statistics:  View brief data on the average order value, the total amount of menu items, and the number of orders placed.

-## 🚀 Getting Started
+ ## Getting Started

-### Prerequisites
+ ### Requirements

-This is a Python script and requires **Python 3.x** to run.
+ To run this, the Python script **Python 3.x** is needed.

-##💻Usage
+ ## Usage

-The system runs in a continous loop, presenting a main menu with 11 options.
-To interact, Simply enter teh number corresponding to the action you wish to perform.
+ The system displays an 11-option primary menu while operating in a continuous loop.
+To engage, just input the number that corresponds to the desired action.
 | Choice | Action | Description | Access |
 | :----: | :---------------------- | :--------------------------------------------- | :----: |
 | 1 | **Display Menu** | Shows the full list of available food items. | All |